mozohack/Nirbhaya/README.md

 Next Task:
 -implementing k-means to label crime levels according to general trends.
 -use these labels to gauge whether an area is dangerous or not

+Nirbhaya App - Push 03

+-Used k-means clustering algorithm on unlabelled dataset created, in order to form 3 separate clusters.

+-assigned a category value (1,2,3) to each row.

+Next Task: build a progressive web-app and use the category wise safety results from the dataset to avoid unsafe areas along the route.